-Teachers use the student Academic diary to communicate minor problems a student may experience.
+Students use an academic diary to record homework assignments.
+Teachers use the student Academic diary to send messages to parents or communicate minor problems a student may experience.
 Notes on the monthly Behavior chart, which is included in the diary, communicate information regarding the student's daily behavior at school.
+Parents are required to check the diary every night and sign it every Friday.

-- Any communication from parents to the classroom teacher should be written in the Academic Diary which is being checked daily.
-The school's Academic Diary will be available for purchase at the Primary School at the start of each academic year. - Parents and teachers may also communicate with each other through email, should they need to address an issue or concern that requires more details.
+Any communication from parents to the classroom teacher should be written in the Academic Diary which is being checked daily.
+The school's Academic Diary will be available for purchase at the Primary School at the start of each academic year.

+Parents and teachers may also communicate with each other through email, or Microsoft Teams should they need to address an issue or concern that requires more details.

-- Parents receive a PYP Newsletter with news of school events, the units of inquiry, field trips, etc. regularly during the year. - Parents receive an e-mail from the homeroom teachers at the beginning of each Unit of Inquiry.
-This e-mail contains details of the central idea of the unit and the questions that will guide the inquiry, as well as information on summative assessments, field trips and any home/school cooperation needed. - Private or confidential letters to the Principal should be sent to school in sealed envelopes.
+Parents receive a PYP Newsletter with news of school events, the units of inquiry, field trips, etc. regularly during the year.

+Parents also receive an e-mail from the homeroom teachers at the beginning of each Unit of Inquiry.
+This e-mail contains details of the central idea of the unit and the questions that will guide the inquiry, as well as information on summative assessments, field trips and any home/school cooperation needed.

+Private or confidential letters to the Principal should be sent to school in sealed envelopes.

-• Parents who wish to speak to a teacher should make an appointment through the edu4schools platform.
+Parents who wish to speak to a teacher should make an appointment through the edu4schools platform.
 Faculty are not available for meetings before or during school without prior arrangement as these are professional planning times.
 Dismissal is also not a proper time for parents to communicate with a teacher.

-• Parents should not contact a faculty member at home.
+Parents should not contact a faculty member at home.
 Faculty members are not obligated to answer parents' emails during after-school hours.

-Please do not hesitate to call the office for an appointment to meet with the PYP Coordinator or the Principal to discuss any concerns, ideas or suggestions you wish to share with us.
+Please do not hesitate to call the office for an appointment to meet with the PYP Coordinator, the Principal, or the Counseling Psychologists to discuss any concerns, ideas, or suggestions you wish to share with us.